baxmittens/SFEM.jl/README.md

 # SFEM.jl
 Statically typed and sized finite element implementation

-Implemented is a thermo-mechanically coupled elastoplastic model.
-The time discretization is backwards Euler, and the solution scheme is a standard Newton-Raphson method for triangles up to order 3.
+Implemented is a thermo-mechanically coupled elastoplastic model for triangles up to order 3.
+The time discretization is backwards Euler, and the solution scheme is a standard Newton-Raphson method.

 The objective was to write a relatively simple standard finite element discretization with emphasis on computing speed, which is realized by heavily relying on [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).
 The src-folder contains just under 2000 lines of code.